-- Material, Texture and Detail Quality - Medium or Low are the best settings for now.
+- Material, Texture and Detail Quality - Medium or low are the best settings for now to get maximum performance.

 - Show FPS - You should turn this on, either the graph or the ticker.
 Knowing how much FPS you are getting while playing is always key.

 - Shadows - Having this on higher settings does not give you an upper edge over the enemy.
 So, it does not matter which one you choose!

 - Distortion - We recommend you turn this off as it isn't necessary to gameplay.